||Things To Do

 ||Arts & Gardens

-As it falls on our lawns, roofs, driveways and streets, rainwater picks up pollutants like motor oil, nutrients from fertilizer, and sediment.
-None of these are good for our lakes and rivers.
-Excess nutrients in our lakes leads to an increase in the amount of algae in them.
-When this happens, it is called an algal bloom.
-The algae use up a lot of oxygen, leaving less and less for the fish, eventually killing them off entirely.
-No fish in the water means no waterfowl and other wildlife in and around the lake.
+As it falls on lawns, roofs, driveways, and streets, rainwater picks up pollutants such as motor oil, nutrients from fertilizer, and sediment.
+None of these are good for lakes and rivers.
+Excess nutrients in lakes leads to an increase in the amount of algae, known as an algal bloom.
+The algae use up a large amount of available oxygen, leaving less and less for the fish, eventually killing them off entirely.
+Lastly, a decrease in the number of fish in the water leads to a decrease in waterfowl and other wildlife in and around the lake.

 Before humans extensively developed this land, much of the rainwater fell to the ground and was absorbed by the soil and plants.
-Now that much of the landcover in Saint Paul is impervious to water, lakes and rivers are overloaded with stormwater during rain events.
-This causes problems for the vegetation growing along the shoreline, because they have to deal with constantly fluctuating water levels.
+Now that much of the land in Saint Paul is impervious to water, lakes and rivers are overloaded with stormwater during rain events.
+This causes problems for the vegetation growing along the shoreline because they have to deal with constantly fluctuating water levels.
 It also means that less water makes it into the water table.

-Check out this slideshow about the construction of the Phalen Raingarden:
+Check out this slideshow about the construction of the Phalen rain garden: